 Visit the boardwalk

-Here you can see sharks, penguins, and sea otters, among many other species.
+Here you can see sharks, penguins and sea otters, among many other species.
 When you enter the New York Aquarium check the feeding schedule and don't miss it if it coincides with your visit - the kids will love it!

 Isabel's Traveller Tip

-Combine a stroll on the boardwalk, a visit to the New York Aquarium, and the Luna Park Fair at Coney Island with one of Nathan's Famous hot dogs.
+Combine a stroll on the boardwalk, a visit to the New York Aquarium and the Luna Park Fair at Coney Island with one of Nathan's famous hot dogs.
 You'll want to come back!

 The best way to combat the high summer temperatures in New York is to cool off by taking a dip in cold water in one of the public pools scattered throughout the city.
 Cool idea, right?

 Astoria Pool: Located in Queens, it is the largest pool in New York.
-It has beautiful views of Triborough Bridge, Hell Gate Bridge, and Manhattan.
+It has beautiful views of Triborough Bridge, Hell Gate Bridge and Manhattan.
 It also has sports facilities for playing tennis and a restaurant area.
 It is located at 19th Street & 23rd Drive.

-Other ways to cool off in New York City
+Other ways to cool off in New York

-3. Kayak the Hudson River
+3. Kayak down the Hudson River

 The kayak tours on the Hudson River last 20 minutes but you will enjoy them very much because you will end up soaked and very cool.
-The area where you can kayak is delimited by buoys and you are not allowed to leave the area.
+The area where you can navigate is delimited by buoys and you are not allowed to leave the area.